simonrodrig/personal-website/src/projects/solitaire.md

 out in the same manner as the game.
 For each move produced by the solver, the GUI will highlight the specific card in its current location in the game and outline the spot that the card must be moved to.
-There are "Next" and "Previous" buttons to allow the user to move forward in the move list.
+There are "Next" and "Previous" buttons to allow the user to move through the move list.

 In addition to a guided solver, we also were able to include a proof-of-concept for an automatic solver.
 For this component, we would bypass the need for a GUI